 Some operational changes companies should expect from globalization include:

 Before starting to branch out from headquarters, firms have to put an established internal communication plan in place since global employees likely work in a different time zone and have a different native language.

 Software and other digital tools help smooth global communication hurdles and allow teams to connect easily.
 Zoom, Slack, and Google all provide valuable tools for companies trying to manage employees in multiple offices, countries, and time zones.

 2. International Employee Expectations

 Foreign employees have different expectations when it comes to things like salary and benefits, as well as how they manage their daily work schedules.
 Companies that want to take advantage of globalization and hire foreign workers need to accommodate them as much as possible.
-HR teams must also ensure their offers are competitive and on-par with local expectations during the hiring process.
+HR teams must also ensure their employee benefits offerings are competitive and on par with local expectations during the hiring process.